Miran Shah: Viceroy of Persia

 By 1393, Timur had conquered all the lands that had formerly been part of the Mongol Ilkhanate.
 This dominion, which Timur termed "the throne of Hulagu", was bestowed upon Miran Shah.
 The prince's fief was now the entirety of northern Persia and Transcaucasia, and included the cities of Baghdad, Tabriz and Soltaniyeh.

 However Miran Shah, who had been suffering from mental issues following a fall from his horse several years earlier, began to show increasingly destructive tendencies during his rule.
 Ruy González de Clavijo, the Castilian ambassador to Timur's court, claimed that the prince had ancient buildings destroyed, supposedly so that it would be known that "Miran Shah did nothing himself, but he ordered the finest works in the world to be demolished".
 The biographer Dawlatshah reported that Miran Shah also ordered the tomb of the historian Rashid-al-Din Hamadani be dismantled and for his bones to be re-interred in a Jewish cemetery.
 This was said to be due to the latter's Semitic descent.
 There are doubts however regarding this claim, since Miran Shah was purported to have had an interest in Muslim historic literature.

 Reports eventually started reaching Timur of his son's behaviour.
 Stories were heard in the imperial court of chaotic gambling, drinking bouts held within mosques and gold coins being scattered from palace windows to frenzied mobs.
 Miran Shah's excessive lifestyle evidently took its toll on his health, as he was described by Clavijo as "big and fat, and he suffers much from the gout."

 In addition to this, Timur had concerns regarding unrest and taxation problems in Miran Shah's domains, as well as the prince's military failures.
 Chief among these was his inability to capture the fortress of Alinja from the Jalairid Sultanate in 1395.
-Here Prince Tahir, son of Sultan Ahmad Jalayir, had been besieged by Miran Shah before being relieved by George VI of Georgia, the combined forces of whom defeated the Timurid army.
+Miran Shah placed Alinja under siege, catching Prince Tahir, son of Sultan Ahmad Jalayir inside.
+In 1388, George VII of Georgia broke through the siege, allowing Tahir to escape.